SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 },
 {
     "requestId": "string",
-    "validationErrors": ["message text","message text"] }]
+    "validationErrors": ["message text", "message text"] }]
 ```

-where "message text" is:
+Where "message text" is:
 - Certificate
     * "Certificate already exists: ```certificateReference```"
 - Uln
     * "ULN should contain exactly 10 numbers"
     * "ULN, FamilyName and Standard not found"
 - Standard
-	* "Provide a Standard"
+	* "Provide a valid Standard"
     * "Your organisation is not approved to assess this Standard"
 	* "StandardReference and StandardCode must be for the same Standard*
 - CourseOption